virtual machine (VM)

-Virtual desktops vs virtual machines
+Virtual desktops vs. virtual machines

 The first option is virtual desktops.
 This technology creates a virtual workstation that offers a standard, shared experience across all virtual desktops on a central network.
-Users can easily access their virtual desktop remotely over the internet and work on it with a consistent experience regardless of the device they use to access it.
+Users can easily access their virtual desktop remotely over the Internet and work on it with a consistent experience regardless of the device they use to access it.
 The desktop interface is limited, and users only have access to specific applications.
-These workstations do not use virtual hardware resources such as CPU, memory or storage, and they are no longer active when the user logs off.
+These workstations do not use virtual hardware resources such as CPU, memory, or storage, and they are no longer active when the user logs off.

-Virtual machines, on the other hand, offer a customisable virtual PC experience that does provide the user with specific hardware resources.
+Virtual machines, on the other hand, offer a customizable virtual PC experience that does provide the user with specific hardware resources.
 A greater range of applications are available on VMs as compared to virtual desktops.
 VMs are also isolated from all other VMs on the network, and they continue to exist on the system even after the user signs off.
 They basically offer the same experience as a desktop PC but without the hardware maintenance.

 Uses of virtual machines

-Running legacy software: Companies may have custom or specialised applications that can’t be run in a modern OS but must still be used by the business.
+Running legacy software: Companies may have custom or specialized applications that can’t be run in a modern OS but must still be used by the business.
 Users who need to run these applications can run them on an old OS from a VM.

 Running SaaS applications: Software as a service (SaaS) refers to providing software to users through the cloud.
-SaaS users subscribe to an application and access it over the internet rather than purchasing it once and installing it on their computers.
+SaaS users subscribe to an application and access it over the Internet rather than purchasing it once and installing it on their computers.
 VMs in the cloud are typically used for both the computation for the SaaS applications as well as for delivering them to users.

-Data storage and backup: Cloud-based VM services are very popular for storing files because the data can be accessed from anywhere via the internet.
-Plus, cloud VMs typically offer improved redundancy, require less maintenance and scale more easily than on-premises servers.
+Data storage and backup: Cloud-based VM services are very popular for storing files because the data can be accessed from anywhere via the Internet.
+Plus, cloud VMs typically offer improved redundancy, require less maintenance, and scale more easily than on-premises servers.